What’s the Difference Between Prescription vs. Over The Counter Retinoid?

 - Your own biology

 Retinol is a much slower active ingredient than prescription retinoid.
 It can take up to six months or more to see real results with retinol whereas you’ll usually see results within a few weeks with tretinoin.
 While it is often added to over-the-counter acne treatment creams, it is not the active ingredient in acne treatment.
-It is used primarily for its anti-aging properties.
 For acne treatment, prescription retinoid is usually the go-to ingredient.

 Possible side effects